 Many times Cookers are sent to our Service Department when there is actually no need for returning them.
-Some of the minor operational problems which may develop and which can be easily corrected by the customer are given below.
+Some of the minor operational disturbances which may develop and which can be easily corrected by the customer are given below.

-A slight amount of steam escaping around the automatic air vent when cooking first begins is a normal operating condition since the plug acts as a valve and is designed to seal completely only after the pressure within the Cooker has reached a certain point.
-Continued leakage, however, may mean that foreign matter has collected around the edges of the automatic air vent.
+A slight amount of steam escaping around the Automatic Air Vent when cooking first begins is a normal operating condition since the plug acts as a valve and is designed to seal completely only after the pressure within the Cooker has reached a certain point.
+Continued leakage, however, may mean that foreign matter has collected around the edges of the Automatic Air Vent.
 This condition may be corrected by removing the plug, and carefully cleaning it and the aperture in which it fits with a soft cloth and warm suds.
-To replace the automatic air vent, push it into the aperture from the underside of the cover.
+To replace the Automatic Air Vent, push it into the aperture from the underside of the cover.
 The slightly rounded side of the plug must face upward in the cover aperture.
-It is recommended that the automatic air vent be replaced whenever it becomes hard or deformed.
+It is recommended that the Automatic Air Vent be replaced whenever it becomes hard or deformed.

-If there is excessive leakage under the pressure regulator, it is usually due to the fact that there is too much pressure within the Cooker.
-Or it may be due to the fact that the mouth of the vent pipe has become damaged in some manner.
-If the mouth of the vent pipe is nicked or damaged, the vent pipe should be replaced.
+If there is excessive leakage under the pressure control weight, it may be due to the fact that the mouth of the vent pipe has become damaged in some manner, thus preventing the control weight from seating on it snugly.
+If the mouth of the vent pipe is nicked or scratched, the vent pipe should be replaced.
 This can be done with a crescent wrench.
-Care should be exercised not to damage the threads in the vent pipe hole in the cover.
+Care should be exercised not to damage the vent pipe or the threads in the cover.

-If, during cooking, there is a continuous escape of steam around the cover, it would indicate that the sealing ring should be replaced.
+If, during cooking, there is a continuous escape of steam around the cover, it would indicate that the sealing ring should be turned or replaced.
+See page 9 for full instructions.

-CAUTION: Always remove the Cooker from the heat, if excessive leakage develops.
+CAUTION: Always remove the Cooker from the heat, if excessive leakage developes.
 Allow it to cool until the pressure has receded and then examine the part or place at which the steam is escaping so that steps can be taken to correct the trouble.

-Provided by https://pickyourown.org/pressure-canner-manuals.htm/
+Provided by https://pickyourown.org/pressure-canner-manuals.htm How to Obtain Prompt Repair Service for Your Cooker-Canner PARTS FOR MODELS NO. NPS.